haiyan607/Uridine_OA_analysis/README.md

 - Keep the original input column names unchanged.
 - The GO MF pie plot script uses `conflicted` and explicit `dplyr::` calls to avoid function conflicts from Bioconductor packages.
 - UMAP and other stochastic procedures use a fixed random seed where applicable.
-- Differences in Seurat, SeuratObject, Harmony, plot1cell, clusterProfiler or org.Mm.eg.db versions may affect object structure, gene ID conversion, enrichment results or visual output.
+* Differences in Seurat, SeuratObject, Harmony and plot1cell versions may affect object structure or visual output.
+* Updates to clusterProfiler, GO annotation resources and organism annotation databases may affect gene identifier conversion, enriched GO terms and GeneRatio-based proportions.
+* If variations are observed when rerunning the GO Molecular Function analysis, they may be related to updates to the annotation databases.

 ## Citation